RoToRoX/rancor-doc/Getting-Started.md

 Download the [.zip](https://github.com/rogerlew/rancor-release/archive/master.zip) file of the project or alternatively use a git client (Github Client) to clone the repository.

-## Determine if .net 4.6.1 framework is installed on your machine.
+## Determine if .NET 4.6.1 framework is installed on your machine.
 Rancor is a windows application that uses the .net framework.
 You can determine which version of the .net framework are installed on windows machine by following [these instructions](https://docs.microsoft.com/en-us/dotnet/framework/migration-guide/how-to-determine-which-versions-are-installed).

-In order to run Rancor make sure you have .net 4.6.1 framework or visual studio installed on your machine.
-You can download the [.net 4.6.1 framework](https://www.microsoft.com/en-us/download/details.aspx?id=49981).
+In order to run Rancor make sure you have .NET 4.6.1 framework or Visual Studio installed on your machine.
+You can download the [.NET 4.6.1 framework](https://www.microsoft.com/en-us/download/details.aspx?id=49981).

 # Running Rancor